Abraham Peyrenc de Moras: A figure for posterity

-The banker’s renown grew in his posterity, so steep had been his social ascension.
-At the announcement of his death, the songwriter Charles Collé said: “We lost yesterday one of our Croesus, M. de Moras, who “left between 8-900,000 pounds in interest, palaces, chateaux, great lands, and all this acquired in a short time.
-He wasn’t even 50.”
+The banker's renown grew in his posterity, so steep had been his social ascension.
+At the announcement of his death, the songwriter Charles Collé said: "We lost yesterday one of our Croesus, M. de Moras, who "left between 8-900,000 pounds in interest, palaces, chateaux, great lands, and all this acquired in a short time.
+He wasn't even 50."
 Edmond Jean François Barbier wrote similar things about Moras in his newspaper.

 November 1732

 Contradictory commentaries very often fall into gossip.
 Many remember only the old valet or the barber, others imagine he purchased silence about his origin by the generous loans he gives.
-The Vicount de Reiset is the most generous, who said of M. de Moras that was is respected and honored by all Paris society, adding that his widow received the most sought after men in town and at court.
+The Vicount de Reiset is the most generous, who said of M. de Moras that he was respected and honored by all Paris society, adding that his widow received the most sought after men in town and at court.
 This was contested by those who imagine that she received needy gentlemen, obliged them in every way, and gave them good food and lodging.
-Hadn’t she as much as thrown her daughter into the arms of a provincial gentleman out of money who hastened to marry her once she fled her convent to join him?
+Hadn't she as much as thrown her daughter into the arms of a provincial gentleman out of money who hastened to marry her once she fled her convent to join him?
 The death of Mme de Moras, on January 11, 1738, is supposed to have been caused by this scandal.
 Often illusions were made to her foolish spirit, sassy and stubborn.
 She is supposed to have lived a libertine and debauched life, especially after the death of her husband.

-It is clear that if the story of the marquis de Moras still makes it into the publications of the 19th and early 20th century, it is that of his “hôtel particulier,” sold first to the duke de Biron, and then converted to the Sacré-Cœur convent, before becoming the Musée Rodin, each time an occasion for journalists to bring up the story of its first owner, one so romantic it resembles a serial novel.
+It is clear that if the story of the marquis de Moras still makes it into the publications of the 19th and early 20th century, it is that of his "hôtel particulier", sold first to the duke de Biron, and then converted to the Sacré-Cœur convent, before becoming the Musée Rodin, each time an occasion for journalists to bring up the story of its first owner, one so romantic it resembles a serial novel.

-The Legacy left to his Family
+Family Legacy

 In his lifetime, Abraham Peyrenc de Moras did not neglect his family.
 Thanks to his protection, his younger brother Louis became lord of Saint-Cyr and, in 1735, his daughter married François-Jean-Baptiste de Barral de Clermont, a councilor in Parlement to the dauphin and subsequently Président à mortier.
 The other brother who had no political ambition became the abbé Moras of the congrégation de Saint-Antoine, in Metz.
 At his death, M. de Moras left his wife and his three children a colossal fortune which would be of most use to the oldest, François Marie Peyrenc de Moras, in establishing himself and becoming first steward and then minister.
 His youngest son, commissioner of petitions for the palais, died relatively young.
 His daughter Anne-Marie, whose incredible engagement to Louis de Courbon was broken off, ended up remarrying the Count Merle de Beauchamp, ambassador to Portugal.